 Free checking accounts used to be commonplace, but as banking has grown more sophisticated it’s also gotten more expensive.
 The Internet, though, has made it easy for banks to offer a free checking account to almost anyone who qualifies.
-Fortunately, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.
+However, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.

 So what does “free” checking actually entail?

 The term “free” is debatable since most checking accounts reserve the right to charge fees for certain activities, like if you overdraw your account.
 What isn’t debatable, however, is the fact that a free checking account can be highly valuable if you know how to avoid these fees.

 If you’re looking to open a free checking account online that won’t cost you anything, I recommend going with Capital One 360.